Map-A-Droid/MAD-docs/server-setup.rst

 ..
 TODO fix internan links

-MAD is using the RocketMap database schema, you can either install it using `OSM-Rocketmad <https://github.com/cecpk/RocketMAD/>`_ or, if you just want the database and not the complete frontend of RM, use the `databasesetup.py <extras/scripts/#databasesetup-databasesetup-py>`_ script.
+MAD is using the RocketMap database schema, you can either install it using `RocketMAD <https://github.com/cecpk/RocketMAD/>`_ or, if you just want the database and not the complete frontend of RM, use the `databasesetup.py <../extras/scripts/#databasesetup-databasesetup-py>`_ script.

-If you want to use OSM-Rocketmad, set it up and launch it for the first time.
+If you want to use RocketMAD, set it up and launch it for the first time.
 It will create the the tables automatically.
 Follow the guide from the `documentation <https://OSM-Rocketmap.readthedocs.io/>`_.

 .. code-block:: bash